BorenJ/NaoSelfCalibration/README.md

 # Humanoid Self-Calibration Foot Force Sensors
 This project is intented to let humanoid robot self-calibrate their foot force sensors.
 It contains humanoid robot whole-body trajectory planning based on model-predict-control, and sensor calibration algorithm.
 (The current version contains humanoid whole-body motion planning code, the sensor calibration algorithm with be updated soon!)

+The robot model is in the foler `Function`.
+It contains the model parameters of Nao robot, kinematics method, and graphics visualization engine.

 ## Authors
 Yuanfeng Han, Boren Jiang, Gregory Chirikjian
 - Repository maintainers: Boren Jiang